MiM14/RickyMortyApp/README.md

 ## Features

-- **Characters list** : Users can look at list of characters from the show, along with their image and name.
+- **Characters list** : Users can look at a list of characters from the show, along with their image and name.

 - **View character details**: Users can tap on a character to see more information, including their name, gender, status and species.